Close×

 A typical day with Vélo Québec Voyages

-• You leave the hotel before 10 am, leaving your luggage at the luggage truck.
+• You leave the hotel before 10 a.m., leaving your luggage in the luggage truck.

-• You take the road at the time and pace that suits you.
-You have in hand the detailed maps and itinerary of the route, including the towns and villages on the program.
+• You set off at a time and pace that suits you.
+You'll have maps and a detailed itinerary of the route, including the towns and villages on the program.

-• You can eat lunch when and where you want.
+• You can have lunch when and where you want.

 • On arrival at the stopover town, your luggage will be waiting for you at the hotel, where rooms are usually available between 3 and 4 pm.

 • The dinners included in the package are taken at the hotel or in a nearby restaurant.
 They include a starter, main course and dessert.
-Drinks, alcoholic or not, are not included.
+Alcoholic and non-alcoholic beverages are not included.

 Hotel stay schedule